 Foe Mansion in La Tale, complete with Frankenstein-esque monsters and ghosts.

-The gothic Castle in Amnesia: The Dark Descent is located in thick Prussian forests which the locals are afraid to enter as it is supposedly haunted by the deserters of wars.
+Castle Brennenburg in Amnesia: The Dark Descent is located in thick Prussian forests which the locals are afraid to enter as it is supposedly haunted by the deserters of wars.
 And that's before the Shadow shows up...

 Soldier's Peak, the former headquarters of the Grey Warden Order in Ferelden as seen in the Warden's Keep DLC expansion for Dragon Age: Origins.
 It's an abandoned fortress inhabited by roaming undead, demons, ghosts and a centuries-old blood mage, trying desperately to hold back a demonic invasion from the Fade.